 How to Order Pho

 Ordering pho can seem intimidating at first.
 Often you’ll be presented with a menu that seems to have a dizzying array of options – all written in Vietnamese.
-Other times, there may be no menu at all and you’ll simply be expected to describe how you want your bowl of pho prepared.
+Other times, there may be no menu at all, and you’ll simply be expected to describe how you want your bowl of pho prepared.

-In reality, ordering pho is quite simple – there are really only 2 choices you’ll need to make when ordering a bowl of pho.
+In reality, ordering pho is quite simple – there are really only two choices you’ll need to make when ordering a bowl of pho.
 How large a portion do you want?
 And what cuts of beef do you want in it?

-And once you have mastered the basics you can start adding more Vietnamese phrases to your repertoire and customize your bowl of pho exactly to your liking.
+And once you have mastered the basics, you can start adding more Vietnamese phrases to your repertoire and customize your bowl of pho exactly to your liking.